Placer - Auburn Center

-The Placer Center has remained in continuous operation for nearly forty years serving the State of California.
+The Placer Center has remained in continuous operation for over forty years serving the State of California.

 When it first opened in 1951, the Placer Center was known as the Iron Mine Conservation Camp operated by the California Department of Forestry.
-In 1977, the facility became a residential center for the California Conservation Corps, focusing on natural resource conservation, and later In 1984, was renamed the Placer Energy Center as it combined its energy conservation work with its solar projects.
-Most recently, Placer’s project work refocused on resource conservation work and responding to emergencies.
-Additionally, it is one of six fire centers that the CCC operates jointly with CAL FIRE.
+In 1977, the facility became a residential center for the California Conservation Corps, focusing on natural resource conservation, and later In 1984, was renamed the Placer Energy Center as it combined its energy conservation work and solar programs into one operation.
+More recently, the Placer Center’s projects have refocused on resource conservation work and emergency response including relief efforts on Hurricane Katrina in 2005 and Hurricane Harvey in 2017.
+Additionally, it is one of three CCC centers that train Type I fire hand crews in partnership with CAL FIRE.
 The Placer Center maintains an average of eighty Corpsmembers at the facility throughout the year.

 The Placer Center sits on sixty six acres in the Sierra foothills just off Interstate 80, eight miles north of Auburn in Placer County.
-The town of Auburn is a fifteen minute drive away and it ias forty minutes to downtown Sacramento.
-The Auburn State Recreation Area is nearby where there is plenty of outdoor sports to do such as mountain biking, hiking, and you can access the north and middle forks of the American river for gold panning, fishing, and in late spring, white water rafting.
+The town of Auburn is a fifteen minute drive away from the center, and downtown Sacramento about a forty minute drive.
+The Auburn State Recreation Area is nearby where plenty of outdoor recreation is available, such as mountain biking, hiking, and you can access the north and middle forks of the American river for gold panning, fishing, and in late spring, white water rafting.
 Wild animals native to the local area include wild turkeys, mule deer, rattlesnakes, coyotes, and mountain lions.

 3710 Christian Valley Road